BLSQ/iaso/docs/pages/dev/reference/SaaS/saas_modelization.md

         cancel_subscription(subscription) None
     }
     note for SubscriptionTracker "- update_submission_metrics() could log an error or trigger some kind of notification when limits are exceeded
-    - create one SubscriptionTracker for all existing accounts + create a LEGACY plan?
+    \n- create one SubscriptionTracker for all existing accounts + create a LEGACY plan?
-    - if at some point a plan does not last 1 year, renew_subscription() should receive start and end date"
+    \n- if at some point a plan does not last 1 year, renew_subscription() should receive start and end date"

     Account "1" *-- "1" SubscriptionTracker